MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Limitations

 \textbf{Limited Dataset Size. } The dataset is constrained to 4,048 entries due to the complexity and effort required for detailed data annotation, limiting its size and potentially reducing its effectiveness in fine-tuning smaller models.
 Despite its limitations, the dataset offers authentic student problem-solving processes at the GRE difficulty level, accompanied by detailed feedback from expert teachers.
 It is expected that this resource can support future research in mathematics education, particularly in advancing automated assessment of student answers.

 \textbf{Limited Model and Method Exploration.} Our study focused on Llama3 8B, Llama3 70B, and GPT-3.5, with experiments limited to few-shot prompting and LoRA-based fine-tuning.
-Other models, such as Gemma 2~\citep{team2024gemma}, Qwen 2.5~\citep{yang2024qwen2}, and Phi-3~\citep{abdin2024phi}, as well as newer versions of Llama, remain unexplored.
+More recent LLMs remain unexplored, as keeping pace with rapidly evolving releases and conducting reliable expert-based evaluations poses substantial challenges.
+To ensure consistency and completeness, we focused on a representative set of models in this study.
 Additionally, our fine-tuning methods did not delve into incorporating students' individual learning progress, such as tracking their mastered concepts.
 Despite these limitations, we hope our work can contribute to the growing exploration of LLM applications in mathematics education and encourage further research to refine and expand these methods.